 Lewis and Carlisle

-"LLANCARVAN (LLAN-CARVAN), a parish in the hundred of DINAS-POWIS, County of GLAMORGAN, SOUTH WALES, 6 miles (S. E.) from Cowbridge, comprising the Eastern and Western divisions, and containing 734 inhabitants, of which number, 411 are in the Eastern, and 323 in the Western, division.
+"LLANRHIDIAN, or LLANRIDIAN (LLAN-RHIDIAN), a parish in the hundred of SWANSEA, county of GLAMORGAN, SOUTH WALES, 11 miles (W. by N.) from Swansea, consisting of a Higher and Lower division, which separately maintain their own poor, and containing 1445 inhabitants, of which number, 1033 are in the Higher, and 412 in the Lower, division.

 Find help, report problems, and contribute information.